Swchexit/simpleHTTPserver/README.md

 This server does not use any packages that process HTTP packages.

-To run this server, simply do `python3 main.py` with all the packages installed.
+To run this server, simply do `python3 main.py` with all the required packages installed.
 Then, a demostration website would be set up on localhost at port 8787.
-Feel free to explore this.
+Feel free to change this site.

 ---